webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - Public
     - routable over the internet. assigned by ISP.
   - Private addresses are defined in **RFC 1918** and sometimes referred to as RFC 1918 address space.
+    - RFC 1918 - Private Address are not routable on the public internet.
     - any organization can use private routing without asking permission.
     - 10.x.x.x/8
     - 172.16.x.x/12 (172.16.x.x - 172.31.x.x)